 TERM AND TERMINATION

 Term.

-This Agreement shall continue for a period of one year after the Effective Date and thereafter renew automatically for additional terms of one year each, unless terminated by a party by delivery of written notice to the other at least 60 days prior to the end of the then-current term or unlessterminated earlier pursuant to the terms specified below in this Section 7.
+Unless terminated earlier pursuant to the terms specified below in this Section 7, this Agreement shall continue for a period of one year after the Effective Date: provided, that this Agreement may be extended for one or more successive one year terms upon the written agreement of the parties.

 Termination for Breach.

 Either party may terminate this Agreement immediately if the other party has breached a term of this Agreement or the Services Subscription Agreement and such breach has not been cured (to the extent curable) within thirty (30) days after receipt of written notification thereof.